 1. Mercado Livre

 Beating the American giants, the leader of e-commerce in Brazil is Mercado Livre, a marketplace developed by the Argentinian e-commerce and electronic payment company Mercado Libre.
-Allowing people and business to sell their products through a wide range of categories, from electronics and home appliances to autos and accessories, from fashion to toys and furniture, and even property, Mercado Libre is present in multiple countries of Latin America, reaching more than 170 million customers and notably also leader of e-commerce sites in Mexico.
+Allowing people and business to sell their products through a wide range of categories, from electronics and home appliances to autos and accessories, from fashion to toys and furniture, and even property, Mercado Libre is present in multiple countries of Latin America, reaching more than 170 million customers and notably also a leader of e-commerce sites in Mexico.

 Website: mercadolivre.com.br – Estimated monthly traffic: 331 Million visits